 1. What is your education and professional background?
 Did you have any prior development experience?

 I started programming at 15 years old, doing Sinclair ZX Spectrum Basic.
-During college I learned programming, hardware and software architecture and design.
+During college, I learned programming, hardware and software architecture and design.
 My thesis on model fitting and resolution required a lot of programming in FORTRAN.
-Due to the long durations of the calculations, I created nightly batches and optimized the code a lot.
+Due to the long duration of the calculations, I created nightly batches and optimized the code a lot.
 You could call that my first performance optimization experience.

 2. How were you introduced to Mendix?
 What was your initial reaction?

 Every few years Mansystems looks for new platforms to use in our projects.
 We’ll do an impact analysis and maybe follow up with a small project to see how it performs.
 In 2010 some colleagues found Mendix and decided it was a good alternative to Remedy ARS.
 Mansystems decided to rebuild our ExpertDesk solution on the Mendix platform, and I was the lead of that three-person team.

 For the most part, Mendix felt like an enterprise tool.
 I found right away that you could produce a nice domain model and the microflows were good.
 Compared to ARS, it was much better.
 The forms editor wasn’t really that special early on, but now, with layouts and snippets, it’s a lot better.
 The widget layer has also improved a lot since I started using it.
 Overall, the platform has grown a lot.
 It used to be good.
 Now, it’s great.

 Personally, I believe just using the platform is the most helpful way to learn Mendix.
 The documentation and the forum help, but I’m not a person who does a lot of formalized training or watches a lot of videos.
 I like programs that speak for themselves.
 I like platforms that are easy to learn, and Mendix has been easy.

 4. What have you built using the platform?
 What are you most proud of?